nvinayvarma189/Media-Automation-Python/Lyrics-on-wheels/README.md

 If you are having any trouble, try again after installing the [optional dependencies](https://github.com/Zulko/moviepy#optional-but-useful-dependencies) as well.

-**Note:** You might need to exceute `sudo python3 lyrics.py` (basically admin mode) based on your user permissions and system configuration because of the PyGame dependency.
+**Note:** You might need to exceute `sudo python3 lyrics.py` based on your user permissions and system configuration because of the `PyGame` dependency.

 ## What can be improved

-Initilay, I tried to extract lyrics directly from the song so that the song will be the only input for the script.
-After some basic research on lyric extraction models, I felt that the accuracy wasn't good enough which would enable complete automation.
-The amount of accuracy I could get did not balance the amount of complexity that is being added.
+Initilay, I tried to extract lyrics directly from the song so that the song will be the only required input for the script.
+After some basic research on lyrics extraction models, I felt that the accuracy wasn't good enough which would enable complete automation.
+The accuracy I could get did not balance the amount of complexity that is being added.

 So I used [LRCGenerator](https://lrcgenerator.com/), which is an amazing tool to create lrc files for any song.
 It only takes as much time as the duration time of your song.